Up and Atom! It’s the Music of the Atomic Age, and…

-Lyricist Vern Partlow summed up the fears associated with the Cold War pretty succinctly: Einstein’s scared, and when Einstein’s scared, I’m scared.”
+Lyricist Vern Partlow summed up the fears associated with the Cold War pretty succinctly:

-You’re listening to Sam Hinton who recorded the tune in 1950.
+You’re listening to Sam Hinton who recorded the tune for ABC Eagle in 1950.
 Bing Crosby was slated to record the song for Decca that same year…until the joint committee Against Communism opposed the song’s lyrics, which members claimed supported communist ideals.
 And they didn’t just stop Bing…Both Columbia and RCA would eventually pull the record from distribution.